-How Iñárritu managed to squeeze the film though the studio system (particularly a studio owned at time by Rupert Murdoch) is anybody’s guess.
+How Iñárritu managed to squeeze the film through the studio system (particularly a studio owned at the time by Rupert Murdoch) is anybody’s guess.
 Iñárritu takes multiple potshots at the blockbuster mentality of film, showing how superheroes have infiltrated cinema and squeezed out anything which challenges audiences.
 True artists struggle to produce something meaningful in a climate where explosions and destruction are the order of the day.
-It’s a high energy piece that scores high on technical credits and which also has first-rate performances from an impressive cast (Edward Norton, Naomi Watts and Emma Stone).
+It’s a high-energy piece that scores high on technical credits and which also has first-rate performances from an impressive cast (Edward Norton, Naomi Watts and Emma Stone).

 Birdman is much more than an inside look at Hollywood, however, the story resonates way beyond that.
 It’s about the human struggle to stay relevant, to feel that you’ve achieved something in your life – when you stand back and evaluate what you have achieved and realise that it doesn’t add up to the sum of its parts.
 You don’t have to be an actor or live in Hollywood to understand how this affects the psyche.